Political Science (POLS)

 Prerequisite: POLS 560 or consent of instructor.

 Seminar designed as a culminating component to the Master of Public Policy Program.
 Individual research under the supervision of the faculty within a small discussion environment, leading to a graduate project or paper that demonstrates practical mastery of the MPP curriculum.
 Total credit limited to 8 units.
+Course may be offered in classroom-based, online, or hybrid format.
 4 seminars.

 POLS 595.
 Directed Readings for MPP Comprehensive Exams.
 2 units